Bible John: Peter Tobin

-Several criminologists and investigators have speculated that convicted serial killer Peter Tobin may have been Bible John.
-Tobin was convicted, in May 2007, of the 2006 murder of Polish student Angelika Kluk, who had been raped, beaten and then stabbed to death; he had relocated from Shettleston, Glasgow, to England in August 1969 (before the final two murders committed by Bible John) after marrying his first wife, whom he had met at the Barrowland Ballroom in 1968.
-From August 1969 Tobin lived in Brighton for 20 years, and from the late 1980s he would alternately reside in either Scotland or the south of England.
+Some have speculated that the convicted serial killer Peter Tobin may have been Bible John.
+He had lived in Shettleston in Glasgow in the late 1960s; he then relocated to England in August 1969 (before the final two murders committed by Bible John) after marrying his first wife, whom he had met at the Barrowland Ballroom in 1968.
+The amount of violence Tobin inflicted on his known victims between 1991 and 2006 and his level of organisation did not suggest the work of an amateur, leading some to believe he may have killed prior to his first known victims.

-The fact that Tobin attacked Kluk so ferociously, hid her body, and then absconded to London prior to his arrest (in addition to the methods of violence perpetrated on the two 1991 victims unearthed from his Margate home's garden) did not suggest the work of an amateur.
 However, one discrepancy is that Bible John displayed his victims' bodies in public places, whereas Tobin buried all his known victims.

-Some contemporary visual similarities exist between Peter Tobin when aged in his 20s and the 1969 composite drawing of Bible John, although the composite drawing showed Bible John with red hair and contemporary pictures of Tobin show he did not have this hair colour.
-In addition, all three of Tobin's former wives have given accounts of being repeatedly imprisoned, throttled, beaten and raped at his hands, and each has stated he had been driven to extreme physical violence by the female menstrual cycle (a factor long suspected by investigators as being the perpetrator's actual motive behind the murders).
+Some contemporary visual similarities exist between Tobin when aged in his 20s and the 1969 composite drawing of Bible John, although the composite drawing showed Bible John with red hair and contemporary pictures of Tobin show he did not have this hair colour.
+In addition, all three of Tobin's former wives have given accounts of being repeatedly imprisoned, throttled, beaten and raped by him, and each has stated he had been driven to extreme physical violence by the female menstrual cycle (a factor long suspected by investigators as being the perpetrator's motive behind the murders).
 In addition, Tobin is known to have been a staunch Roman Catholic with strong religious views, and the alias Bible John may have given to Jean Langford and Helen Puttock in 1969 is similar to one of the pseudonyms known to have been regularly used by Tobin: John Semple.